snirfern/LinkedinBot/README.md

                    -2-
         - - - - - - - - - - - -
          *Click Bot popup
-         * Choose Add connections icon and wait for page loading - Do not touch the popup - it will close when in finishes loading
-         *Filter your connections
+         * Choose Add connections icon and wait for page loading - Do not touch the popup- it will close when in finishes loading *Filter your connections
          *Click Bot popup again
          *Click Add connections again